Abhishek-Manjunath-03/Assignment1_RSA/README.md

 ## Steps
 We created the repository "Assignment1_RSA" and gave access to our group members as contributers and assigned the works for each of us.

+##Objective
+Task is to implement the core functionality for basic logic gates: AND, OR, NOT, and XOR.
+These gates perform the fundamental operations used in digital circuits.

+AND Gate:
+The AND gate takes two binary inputs (0 or 1).
+It returns 1 if both inputs are 1; otherwise, it returns 0.
+Example: For inputs (1, 1), the output will be 1.
+For inputs (1, 0), the output will be 0.

+OR Gate:
+The OR gate also takes two binary inputs.
+It returns 1 if at least one of the inputs is 1; otherwise, it returns 0.
+Example: For inputs (1, 0), the output will be 1.
+For inputs (0, 0), the output will be 0.

+NOT Gate:
+The NOT gate takes only one input.
+It inverts the input, so if the input is 1, the output will be 0, and if the input is 0, the output will be 1.
+Example: For input 1, the output will be 0.
+For input 0, the output will be 1.

+XOR Gate:
+The XOR (Exclusive OR) gate takes two binary inputs.
+It returns 1 if the inputs are different (i.e., one is 1 and the other is 0); otherwise, it returns 0.
+Example: For inputs (1, 0), the output will be 1.
+For inputs (1, 1), the output will be